opensearch-project/documentation-website/_search-plugins/knn/knn-vector-quantization.md

 ### Using Faiss product quantization

-To minimize the loss in accuracy, PQ requires a _training_ step that builds a model based on the distribution of the data that will be searched over.
+To minimize loss in accuracy, PQ requires a _training_ step that builds a model based on the distribution of the data that will be searched.

 The product quantizer is trained by running k-means clustering on a set of training vectors for each subvector space and extracts the centroids to be used for encoding.
 The training vectors can be either a subset of the vectors to be ingested or vectors that have the same distribution and dimension as the vectors to be ingested.